accordproject/template-playground/README.md

 - Live template testing and editing with syntax highlighting and error checking.
 - Real-time preview of code execution results.
-- Integrated documentation and tutorials for guidance within the playground.

 **Getting Involved**